-The Clinton treatment plant was constructed to provide sewer service to the Town of Clinton and the Lancaster Sewer District located in Central Massachusetts, in conjunction with the development of the Wachusett Reservoir.
-The Clinton plant is an advanced wastewater facility and presently has a connected population of approximately 14,000 and the capacity to serve a design population of 23,500.
+The Clinton Wastewater Treatment Plant (the "Clinton Plant") was constructed to provide sewer service to the Town of Clinton and the Lancaster Sewer District located in Central Massachusetts, in conjunction with the development of the Wachusett Reservoir.
+The Clinton Plant, originally constructed in 1955, was upgraded to provide advanced wastewater treatment in 1992.
+It presently has a connected population of approximately 14,000 and the capacity to serve a design population of 23,500.